 The space was calm and quiet, and I would happily spend a few hours here catching up on work, or having a drink and some food before a flight.

-With 100,000 Membership Rewards points available on sign up, the American Express Platinum Charge is a great card for those that want lots of additional benefits.
+With 100,000 Membership Rewards points bonus available on sign up, the American Express Platinum Charge is a great card for those who want to earn Membership Rewards points on everyday spend with lots of additional benefits.
 Read the Point Hacks guide for the full rundown.

 - 100,000 Membership Rewards points signup bonus

 - Unlimited access to certain airline lounges - including Virgin Australia Domestic, Delta and American Express lounges globally

 - Access to American Express Fine Hotels & Resorts perks & discounts